So what the heck are the SAT Subject Tests?

 If I lose points for wrong answers, is it worth it for me to guess on questions I don’t know?

-Actually, yes it is.
-Allow us to demonstrate:
+Yes, it is.
+Allow us to explain:

 Every question on the SAT Subject Tests has 5 answers.
 If you were to randomly guess on 5 questions in a row, you would, on average, correctly answer 1 question and miss 4.
 Because you lose a quarter of a point for a wrong answer, this would net you zero points — just as if you had left these questions blank.
 So purely guessing on questions is, mathematically, neutral: you’ll gain nothing and lose nothing.